 Built in 1910 to replace the second Madison Street Bridge, this bridge carried all of Portland’s standard-gauge lines—both city and interurban—over the Willamette River.
 The Woodstock and Richmond lines were actually regauged at the time so that they could run over the bridge.

 In early 1956, plans for new elevated approaches to the bridge on the east side did not include provisions for streetcar track, which would have effectively cut off direct service to the west side by the two remaining interurban lines from Bellrose and Oregon City.
 As legal battles to retain service raged, construction work began on the west side approaches to the new Morrison Bridge, which destroyed the west side interurban loop and cut service off anyway.
 Starting on September 17, 1956, interurbans terminated at SE First and Hawthorne, connecting there with buses to the west side.
-Once service was cut, it was never going to be reinstated, and the Hawthorne Bridge approaches were built without access for the interurban cars.
+Once service was cut, it was never going to be reinstated, and the new Hawthorne Bridge approaches were built without access for the interurban cars.

 In April 1957, the state public utilities commission proposed that interurban tracks across the river be laid on the new Morrison Bridge instead, but these plans came to nothing.